-Connection is an expression of a relationship.
+The connection is an expression of a relationship.
 You are my friend, I love you, you trust him, she recognizes you… Visible only if you state it.

-Connection is a belonging to a group or category.
+The connection is a belonging to a group or category.
 We are in the same school, things are in the same category, organizations connected by board members… Linked by correlation, similarity, or membership.
 Implicit.

 The relationships you choose will more or less fall into one of these categories.
 No need to say, these categories are here to give you a guidance to start thinking about the relationships, you can get creative and introduce relationships out of these categories.
-At the end creativity is about connecting something to something else in unexpected ways, right.
+At the end, creativity is about connecting something to something else in unexpected ways, right.

 3. Compiling data & making the map

 Start gathering data after you listed the actor and relation types.
 The best way to organize your data is to put it into a spreadsheet.
 Use the Graph Commons “Data Table” feature, which turns your data into a self-organizing diagram as you edit.
 In fact, you can visually add nodes and relations by just clicking on the map canvas.

 Alternatively, you can use the Graph Commons spreadsheet template to organize your edges and nodes for import.
 If you prefer the external spreadsheet option, you will find two separate sheets in the template, one sheet for nodes, the second sheet for relationships, which will have a column structure like below.

 Simply a list of nodes at each row and their properties at each column.